betandr/river/README.md

 ```
 python3 audition.py --file=/path/to/filename.wav
 ```
 ...which should yield a class prediction with a confidence score.
-This filename does not have to be in any particular format as it is only used to encode as a feature.
+This filename does not have to be in any particular format as it is only used to encode as a feature and doesn't need a label.

 ## Deactivating Tensorflow